SYSTRAN/nlp-api-csharp-client/SystranClientNlpApiLib/README.md

-﻿Systran Geographic .Net Client Library.
+﻿Systran Natural Language Processing .Net Client Library.
 ===================
 This is a .Net implementation of the Systran Natural Language Processing Client Library.